 in the past decade and a half she has focused on the spiritual aspect of human development and the search for meaning.
 She is a co-founder of the Israeli Conference for the Study of Contemporary Spiritualities and of the Integrative Psychotherapy: Body-Mind-Spirit MA program at the University of Haifa.
 Recently, along with others, she has founded the multi-university Center for the Study of the Human Spirit.

-Dr. Aviva Berkovich-Ohana Faculty member in the Faculty of Education and Edmond J. Safra Brain Research Center at the University of Haifa.
+Prof. Aviva Berkovich-Ohana Faculty member in the Faculty of Education and Edmond J. Safra Brain Research Center at the University of Haifa.
 Head of the University of Haifa Neuroimaging Forum.
 Her research focuses on the effects of meditation on the brain and on consciousness, specifically the autobiographical and physical sense of self.
 She teaches mindfulness in the Division of Investigating Alternatives in Education (in the Department of Learning, Instruction and Teaching), which she also heads, and in the M.A specialization in Integrative Psychotherapy Body-Mind-Spirit (in the Department of Counseling and Human Development).
 Has been practicing various forms of meditation since 1995, is a meditation instructor in the Israel Insight Society, and leads retreats in Or Halev Center for Jewish Spirituality and Meditation.

 Sample study: a neurophenomenological (combining neuroscience with in-depth interviews) study examining the experience of dissolving of sense of boundaries in meditation practitioners and its effects on social functioning.

-Dr. Marianna Ruah-Midbar Shapiro Head of the Department of Mysticism and Spirituality in Zefat Academic College, an accredited BA program she has founded.
+Prof. Marianna Ruah-Midbar Shapiro Head of the Department of Mysticism and Spirituality in Zefat Academic College, an accredited BA program she has founded.
 She is also a co-founder of other academic projects, such as The Israeli NRM Information Center (in Van Leer Jerusalem Institute), The Israeli Association for the Study of Religions, and the Israeli Conference for the Study of Contemporary Spiritualities.
 Dr. Ruah-Midbar Shapiro is one of the pioneers of the study of contemporary alternative spirituality in Israel, and has conducted critical studies on various intersections of spirituality with traditions and establishments, such as New Age and Judaism, alternative-spiritual healing and post-modernism, the state and “cults”, and more.

 She lives in Ra’anana, is married and a mother of two sweet daughters.